 exploreCSR (Google Research)

-Since 2018, the exploreCSR awards have supported universities to design and host research-focused workshops during the academic year that expose students from underrepresented groups to computing research methodologies and career pathways.
-In addition to receiving funding, awardees have the opportunity to join a community of practice, participate in cross-site evaluation of student outcomes, and collaborate with Google researchers.
+Since 2018, the exploreCSR awards have supported institutions to design and host research-focused initiatives during the academic year that expose students from marginalized groups to computing research methodologies, career pathways, and exploratory problems.
+In addition to receiving funding, principal investigators (PIs) have the opportunity to join a community of practice, participate in cross-site evaluation of student outcomes, collaborate with Google researchers, and request supplemental funding and support from TensorFlow.

-- Awards are disbursed as unrestricted gifts to the university and are not intended for overhead or indirect costs
+- Awards are disbursed as unrestricted gifts to the institution

-Strong applications will demonstrate how the proposed workshop builds student self-efficacy, sense of belonging, practical skills and motivation to pursue computing research, as well as provide actionable strategies to pursue graduate studies.
-Workshops often include:
+Strong applications will demonstrate how the proposed initiative builds student self-efficacy, sense of belonging, practical skills, motivation to pursue computing research, and actionable strategies to pursue graduate studies.
+Initiatives often include:

 - Introductory, experiential research problems that students solve in teams with peers and faculty